Ireland: so what *has* happened to the ’employment control framework’?

 But whether the government might be having second thoughts is far from clear.
 Yesterday the Minister, addressing the annual conference of the Teachers’ Union of Ireland, ‘firmly ruled out lifting the public service moratorium on filling promotional posts in schools, such as those of assistant principals and year heads.’
 This is a reference to the related restrictions that apply to the public service more generally; but the Minister’s unwillingness to allow any flexibility in this scheme does not suggest an easy solution for higher education will be possible.

 And that, I believe, would be a major mistake, and would undermine the capacity of universities to contribute to new economic growth.
-It is important to keep up the pressure in this matter.Explore posts in the same categories: university comment below, or link to this permanent URL from your own site.
+It is important to keep up the pressure in this matter.university comment below, or link to this permanent URL from your own site.